EverAzureRest/aci-pipelines-agent-windows/README.md

 Azure DevOps Pipelines Windows Agent docker build and templates to deploy in Azure Container Instance with basic private VNET connectivity when that functionality exists.

-Currently Windows support is only still in the planning phase for Azure Container Instances.
+Currently Windows support is only still in the planning phase for Azure Container Instances with VNET support.
 This project still allows you to build and push the image to a Container Registry, or use ACR to build the image.

 ## About